St Margaret’s House: Our Long History in a Short Timeline

 2011

-The following year the Yoganest opened- now known as the Canvas- at 29 Old Ford Road.
-This is a wellness studio.
+The following year the Yoganest opened - now known as the Canvas - at 27 Old Ford Road.
+This is a wellbeing studio.

-In April 2023 St. Margaret’s House gained new Arts Council National Portfolio Organisation status.
-We continue to be an arts and wellbeing hub for the Tower Hamlets community and the surrounding areas, focused on improving access to quality culture and, our mission to create healthier and happier communities.
+In April 2023, St Margaret’s House gained new Arts Council England National Portfolio Organisation status.
+We continue to be an arts and wellbeing hub for the Tower Hamlets community and the surrounding areas, focused on improving access to quality culture and supporting people’s health.